 Here are my additional tips and hints to encourage participation:

-If a team member says something that you know to be wrong, do politely explain their mistake: “I think you’ll find that the policy actually says….”.
-(Don’t say, “You’re wrong…”).
+- If a team member says something that you know to be wrong, do politely explain their mistake, for example: “I think you’ll find that the policy actually says….”.
+(Don’t say, “You’re wrong because…”).

 To wrap up